 However, above settings are not sufficient for Japanese-based documents.
 To typeset Japanese-based documents, you are better to use class files other than article.cls, book.cls, and so on.
-At the present, we have the counterparts of jclasses (standard classes in pLATEX) and jsclasses (classes by Haruhiko Okumura), namely, Itjclasses4 and Itjsclasses5.
+At the present, LuaTeX-ja has the counterparts of jclasses (standard classes in pLTeX) and jsclasses (classes by Haruhiko Okumura), namely, ltjclasses4 and ltjsclasses5.